GUIDE TO REASONABLE ACCOMMODATIONS

 enforced and any alleged violations of the Code will be reported to

-Students will not be allowed to start an exam before the time indicated
+Students will not be allowed to start an exam more than 15 minutes before or after the indicated starting time without your permission.

 Tests will be returned by email, blackboard, fax, or campus mail as